uvarc/rc-learning/content/notes/benchmark/index.md

 Notice the plateau beyond N=6 - this implies that you should not request more than 6 GPU devices for this particular task.
 (A good balance between speed and SU effectiveness may be N=2-4.)

 {{< figure src="ddp_rtx.png" width="400px" >}}

+**Exercise:** Deduce the parallel portion p of this program using Amdahl's Law.

 The performance of K80 vs RTX 2080Ti is compared below.
 On a single GPU device, the latter is 30% faster.